harsh23tyagi/NodeMQTT/README.md

       topic: 'mqtt/demo',
       payload: 1
       }

- - with json body to switch off:
+- with json body to switch on:

       {
       topic: 'mqtt/demo',
       payload: 0
       }